-A Reddit post by a hoping-to-be-Mom, whose partner is Irish, has garnered huge attention because of the fact that her family totally rejected the quite popular Irish baby named they' the couple had picked.
+A Reddit post by a hoping-to-be-mom, whose partner is Irish, garnered huge attention because of the fact that her family totally rejected the quite popular Irish baby name the couple had picked.

 Choosing a baby's name is not an easy job.
 Parents want to choose something that'll suit the child, something that special to them, and also something that reflects their family heritage in many cases.
 However, this Reddit user was pretty surprised by her family's reaction when she and her partner chose the popular Irish name, Saoirse.

-Posted on the sub-Reddit "AmItheA***ole" with the tag "Not the A-hole", this anonymous author explained that "We decided not to tell anyone the names until our baby was born and already had it on the birth certificate (because what can they say at that point?)."
+Posted on the sub-Reddit "AmItheA***ole", back in 2021, with the tag "Not the A-hole", this anonymous author explained that "We decided not to tell anyone the names until our baby was born and already had it on the birth certificate (because what can they say at that point?)."

 However, she continued "my mom found my list of girls' names and spread our top choice around to the whole family who hates it."

 As the woman explained her "partner is Irish, and we both love the name Saoirse (Ser-Sha)."

 She added, "There’s a famous actress with the same name so we didn’t think it would be a huge deal."